-Vidoje Blagojević and Dragan Jokić are both charged with individual criminal responsibility for participation in a joint criminal enterprise.
-The Trial Chamber did not find that the elements that must be established to find individual criminal responsibility pursuant to a joint criminal enterprise are all met in the present case.
-Moreover, the Trial Chamber found that the mode of liability that more accurately reflects the criminal conduct of both the accused, on the basis of their criminal intent, is aiding and abetting the commission of the crimes.
+Both Blagojević and Jokić were charged with individual criminal responsibility for participation in a joint criminal enterprise.
+The Chamber did not find that the elements that must be established to find individual criminal responsibility pursuant to a joint criminal enterprise were all met in the case.
+Moreover, the Chamber found that the mode of liability that more accurately reflected the criminal conduct of both the accused, on the basis of their criminal intent, was aiding and abetting the commission of the crimes.